thequeenbeebs/blaire-oumaima-phase-1-project/README.md

 # Gift Cloud
 ## the holidays just got a bit easier.

+Oumaima Azzat and Blaire Baker

 Gift Cloud is a CLI application that can be used to create lists for all of your holiday gift-giving needs!
 Create a username, create the lists you need, and start adding gifts!
-This is a great way to get your shopping or wish lists organized and all of the information in one place.
+This is a great way to get your shopping or wish lists organized and have all of the information in one place.

 ## Setup

 In the root directory folder, type `bundle install` in the terminal to install all gems required, and then type `rake db:migrate` to set up the database tables.
 After that you should be good to go!

 If you would like to play around with some pre-made data rather than creating your own lists, you can run `rake db:seed` in the terminal and the check out the db/seeds.rb file for reference.

 ## Getting Started

 * Run `ruby bin/run.rb` to begin the program
 * Choose from the selections on the home screen and get your shopping on!